 Best Investor Relations CRM

-There are tons of CRMs available in the market, but not all of them are perfectly fit for internal relations use.
-Below is a list of some of the best CRM for internal relations:
+There are tons of CRMs available in the market, but not all of them are perfectly fit for investor relations use.
+Below is a list of some of the best CRM for investor relations:

 - HubSpot CRM